Crispy Leftover Chicken and Shells Casserole

 It should be tossed out after 3 or 4 days in the fridge.
 If it starts to smell or look funky, throw it out.
 To reheat this, follow the same directions for when reheating alfredo sauce.

-This is a meal all by itself, but if you want to add a side dish or two, consider some of the following easy side dishes:
+This leftover chicken recipe is a meal all by itself, but if you want to add an ordinary side dish or two, consider some of the following easy side dishes:

-If you’re a fan of leftovers, be sure and read how to reheat enchiladas; they can taste even better the next day!
+If you’re looking for the best way to use leftovers, be sure and read how to reheat enchiladas; they can taste even better the next day!
 Speaking of leftover and enchiladas, you’ll want to check out our leftover steak recipe for enchiladas!

 👨🍳 Tried this Recipe?
 Please leave a ⭐⭐⭐⭐⭐ rating in the recipe card below and leave a comment.
 We love hearing from our readers!